This topic explains the concepts that are used in TraceView.

 To create a trace session, you must identify the trace providers and locate the formatting instructions for the binary trace messages that the providers generate.
 You can do this any one of the following ways:

-Type or paste the control GUID of the provider and specify the TMF file or the path to a directory where TMF files are stored.
+Enter the control GUID of the provider and specify the TMF file or the path to a directory where TMF files are stored.

 Select a registered provider from the list that TraceView assembles and specify the TMF file or the path to a directory where TMF files are stored.